Step 1: Deciding to investigate

 If a disciplinary or grievance case reaches an employment tribunal, judges will look at whether the employer has followed the Acas Code of Practice in a fair way.

-Acas also offers free webinars, including on investigations and disciplinary procedures.
+- free webinars – including on investigations and disciplinary procedures.